-At 31 December 2021, the Group's total liquidity position was \$595.1M and these cash and cash equivalents were expected to fund the Group's operations into early 2024 without drawing on the remaining available tranches under the Oberland Capital financing agreement.
-On 2 June 2022, the Company announced its decision to discontinue the development of lixivaptan for ADPKD.
-Given the expectation of a significant reduction in annual cash burn following this announcement, the Company anticipates that the cash runway for its existing programs will now extend into 2026, without drawing on the remaining available tranches under the Oberland credit facility.
+At 31 December 2022, the Group's total liquidity position was \$393.6M (2021: \$595.1M) and these cash and cash equivalents were expected to fund the Group's operations into 2026 without drawing on the remaining available tranches under the Oberland Capital financing agreement.
+On 2 June 2022, the Company announced its decision to discontinue the development of lixivaptan for ADPKD and on 2 August, 2022, the Company announced its decision to discontinue the development of ZF874 in AATD.